diegowrhasta/redis-om-migrations/README.md

 we stop the redis container, and then get it back on, we should have pre-seeded data persisted there (unless we configure the API to delete records).

+**_NOTE:_** We require to get a multiplexer instance manually with `StackExchange.Redis` if we want access to the interface that allows us to run Redis commands directly.
+`Redis.OM` tries to abstract it away, and so we can't leverage its API to get access to the `IDatabase` instance.

+**_NOTE:_** `Microsoft.Extensions.Caching.StackExchangeRedis` is another library
+that bridges the interchangeable nature of what Microsoft tries to do with all of its design choices.
+Instead of coupling the code-base with the library specific interfaces, we can leverage `IDistributedCache` so that we consume a really interchangeable instance but that is implemented with Redis.

 ### Encryption

 In production ready environments, you obviously should keep your data secured,